Newsletter: Want LLMs to recommend your brand? Here's what we've found works

 Client #1: B2B client in niche financial services saw brand visibility grow 67% and citation share grow by 102%

 This client already had a strong SEO presence and ranked well, but these blogs were not appearing on LLMs for related prompts.
-After 3 months of optimising existing content for LLM visibility and creating brand new GPT articles, our client started appearing for every prompt we were targeting.
+After 3 months of optimizing existing content for LLM visibility and creating brand new GPT articles, our client started appearing for every prompt we were targeting.

 Here’s a great example of the power of GPT articles: for one specific prompt, they were ranking high on Google, but for some reason they weren’t appearing on ChatGPT, Perplexity or Gemini for this prompt.